-1. Unpaid medical bills to a doctor or hospital.
+1. Unpaid medical bills of a doctor or hospital.

 2. Services or products which were sold but were not fully paid.

-3. Past due mortgage installments, credit cards bill or other forms of loans.
+3. Mortgage debt, credit cards bill or other forms of bank delinquencies.

-4. Non payment of phone bills, gym charges or other recurring membership fees.
+4. Unpaid phone bills, gym bills or other recurring membership fees.